Choosing a course

 - Did you have to begin integration after 1 January 2015?
 Then you have to pass 2 extra exams: Knowledge of Dutch Society and Orientation on the Dutch Labour Market (ONA).
 Only after passing these are you officially integrated.

 - Did you have to begin integration from 1 October 2017 or later?
 Then you also need to sign the participation statement.
 When you've passed all exams and signed the participation statement, you will get your integration diploma.
 Only then you are officially integrated.

 Don't you remember when you had to begin your integration?
 If so, check Mijn Inburgering.

-You will learn Dutch in the integration course, but not as well as during an NT2 course.
+You will learn basic Dutch in the integration course.
+After the course you will be able to speak and read some Dutch.
 You will also learn about living and working in the Netherlands.
 After following this course, you can take the integration exam.
 If you pass the integration exam, you are officially integrated.